The Year of the Four Roman Emperors explained

 The new emperor was ambitious and greedy, but he did not follow up Galba's death with a comparable degree of bloodshed.

-Otho rapidly gathered his own troops and attempted to negotiate with the advancing Vitellius, proposing to make him his adopted son-in-law.
+Otho rapidly gathered his own troops and attempted to negotiate with the advancing Vitellius by proposing to make him his adopted son-in-law.

 There would be no bargain, however, and the rebel armies entered Italy.

-The two armies faced off at Bedriacum, one attempting to gain a footing along the Ro River.
+The two armies faced off at Bedriacum, with each one attempting to gain a footing along the Ro River.

 Otho, rather than flee and prolong the civil war any longer, took his own life, leaving the Senate with little option but to designate Vitellius as the third emperor in a little over a year.